 The interaction between B cells and macrophages

-Mikael Karlsson researches the regulation of the immune system and why it sometimes becomes disrupted, leading to disease.
+Mikael Karlsson, Professor of Immunology at the Department of Microbiology, Tumor and Cell Biology, researches the regulation of the immune system and why it sometimes becomes disrupted, leading to disease.
 He is particularly interested in B cells and macrophages.
 His research adds to knowledge of autoimmune diseases and is also related to cancer.

 The immune system is both a barrier that protects the body against attack and a caretaker that clears away the dead cells resulting from new tissue formation or injury.
 Professor Karlsson researches mechanisms that control these processes – and how they sometimes malfunction.
 He is particularly interested in B cells and macrophages and how these two cell types interact.